-II.B.4.a) Core faculty members must be designated by the program director. ^(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.c) The program must have at least two core faculty members, including the program director, who have completed education in and are board certified by the ABPN or the AOBNP in clinical neurophysiology. ^(Core) ll.B.4.d) A core faculty-to-fellow ratio of at least 1:1 must be maintained in programs with two or more fellows. ^(Core) II.C.
-Program Coordinator
+II.B.4.a) Core faculty members must be designated by the program director. ^(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.c) Core faculty members must be board certified or board eligible in pediatric surgery by the American Board of Surgery. ^(Core) II.B.4.d) In addition to the program director, there must be one more core faculty member(s) than enrolled fellow(s) in the program. ^(Core)

-II.C.1.
+II.C.
+Program Coordinator II.C.1.
 There must be a program coordinator.
+(Core) II.C.1.a) At a minimum, the program coordinator must be supported at 25 percent FTE for the administration of the program. ^(Core) II.C.2.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 30 percent FTE for administration of the program.
 (Core)

-II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core)

-II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program:^(Core)

-Number of Approved Fellow Positions Minimum FTE

-1-3 0.2

-4-6 0.2

-7-9 0.2

-10-12 0.25

-13-15 0.3